Sun Valley, Los Angeles: Demographics

-Old Trapper's Lodge
+Arts and culture

 Old Trapper's Lodge, California Historical Landmark No. 939, an outsider art environment that pays homage to the pioneer upbringing of its creator, John Ehn (1897–1981), was situated in Sun Valley.
 It represented the life work of the self-taught artist who wished to pass on a sense of the Old West, derived from personal experiences, myths, and tall tales.
 From 1951 to 1981, using his family as models, and incorporating memorabilia, he followed his dreams and visions to create the lodge and its "Boot Hill."
 The artwork was moved from the original site in Sun Valley, CA, and relocated to Pierce College in Woodland Hills.